-Azure Automation DSC is an Azure service that allows you to write, manage, and compile PowerShell Desired State Configuration (DSC) configurations for nodes in any cloud or on-premises datacenter.
-The service also imports DSC Resources, and assign configurations to target nodes, all in the cloud.
+Azure Automation State Configuration is an Azure configuration management service that allows you to write, manage, and compile PowerShell Desired State Configuration (DSC) configurations for nodes in any cloud or on-premises datacenter.
+The service also imports DSC Resources, and assigns configurations to target nodes, all in the cloud.
 You can access Azure Automation State Configuration in the Azure portal by selecting State configuration (DSC) under Configuration Management.

 Built-in pull server

-Azure Automation provides a DSC pull server similar to the Windows Feature DSC-Service.
-Target nodes can automatically receive configurations, conform to the desired state, and report back on their compliance.
+Azure Automation State Configuration provides a DSC pull server similar to the Windows Feature DSC-Service.
+Target nodes can automatically receive configurations, conform to the desired state, and report on their compliance.
 The built-in pull server in Azure Automation eliminates the need to set up and maintain your own pull server.
 Azure Automation can target virtual or physical Windows or Linux machines, in the cloud or on-premises.

 Management of all your DSC artifacts

 Azure Automation State Configuration brings the same management layer to PowerShell Desired State Configuration as it offers for PowerShell scripting.
 From the Azure portal or from PowerShell, you can manage all your DSC configurations, resources, and target nodes.

 Import of reporting data into Azure Monitor logs